michellejanosi/100-days-of-code/log.md

 ### Day 36: December 29, Tuesday
 ##### *Python Intermediate*

 **Today's Progress**: Continued with Turtle graphics and reading documentation.
+Started Hirst Painting project based on paintings sold at auction [Hirst Painting](https://www.phillips.com/detail/damien-hirst/UK030121/80)

 **Thoughts:** Using virtual environments for packages and modules seems to be a hurdle at the moment.
 I don't recall how I was able to successfully use it in Turtle Graphics but not in the Hirst Painting projects.
 More to research and learn.